“The world cannot afford to let Yemen slip into the abyss.”

 Yemen is facing a humanitarian catastrophe.
 Without help, many more lives will be lost to violence, treatable illnesses or lack of food, water and shelter.

 We provide life-saving aid to displaced Yemenis, as well as to refugees and asylum-seekers, across the country.

 Under the humanitarian coordination system in Yemen, we lead in the provision of protection, shelter and non-food items.
 We provide emergency shelter, mattresses, blankets, sleeping mats, kitchen sets, buckets and more to help those displaced and most vulnerable.
 Our assistance has reached people in need in all 20 governorates affected by the conflict.

 Our shelter kits help families repair homes damaged in the conflict, and we refurbish public buildings and settlements that now host displaced families.
 We support health facilities that serve refugees, asylum-seekers and Yemenis affected by violence, and we work to prevent and control the spread of cholera, which has arisen as a result of the conflict.

 We provide legal and financial assistance as well as psycho-social support services to help those affected by the war.

-We also continue to protect and support some 278,000 refugees and asylum-seekers, mainly from the Horn of Africa, who remain in Yemen despite the conflict and are particularly at risk.
+We also continue to protect and support more than 279,000 refugees and asylum-seekers, mainly from the Horn of Africa, who remain in Yemen despite the conflict and are particularly at risk.

-However, limited funding for our work in Yemen – currently less than 45 per cent – means we are not able to fully address these massive needs, limiting our capacity to provide life-saving relief.
+However, limited funding for our work in Yemen – currently only 25 per cent – means we are not able to fully address these massive needs, limiting our capacity to provide life-saving relief.